RaspAP/raspap-docs/docs/tailscale.md

 If no traffic appears on the `tailscale0` interface, review the machines in the [Tailscale console](https://login.tailscale.com/admin/machines) and confirm that the **Exit Node** badge appears next to your device.

 ### Administering machines
 RaspAP's Tailscale integration provides a convenient frontend to Tailscale via its Linux [command-line interface (CLI)](https://tailscale.com/kb/1080/cli).
-If you're unsure of the current status of your device in the tailnet, or have difficult accessing it, authenticate with Tailscale and [manage the machines in your tailnet](https://login.tailscale.com/admin/machines).
-You may revoke or modify exit node and/or subnet settings from the console, edit a machine's IPv4 address or remove it from your tailnet.
+If you're unsure of the current status of your device in the tailnet, or have difficult accessing it, login to Tailscale and [manage the machines in your tailnet](https://login.tailscale.com/admin/machines).
+You may modify exit node and/or subnet settings from the console, edit a machine's IPv4 address or remove a machine from your tailnet.

 Check the Tailscale console before creating an issue or starting a discussion related to RaspAP's Tailscale plugin.